syncfusion-content/windowsforms-docs/WindowsForms/Grid/Cell-Types.md

 ![](Cell-Types_images/Cell-Types_img12.png)

 ### ColorEdit Cells
-Color Edit cell type will allow to pick up colors and set a color object as the `CellValue`.
+ColorEdit cell type will allow to pick up colors and set a color object as the `CellValue`.
 To do this, set the CellType property as **ColorEdit.**On clicking the ColorEdit cell, a popup will be opened for choosing the desired color.

 {% tabs %}
 {% highlight c# %}